 Licensees will be mailed a renewal notification to their address on record approximately 90 days prior to the expiration date of the license.
 Remember to notify the Department in writing of any address change.
-It is a licensee's responsibility to renew his or her license on time.
+It's a licensee's responsibility to renew his or her license on time.
 Failure to receive the renewal notification, or to notify the Department of an address change, does not exempt a licensee from renewing their license on time.

-Licensees can begin to renew their licenses 90 days prior to the expiration date of their current license.
 Licensees are required to renew their license(s) by using the online renewal system at www.michigan.gov/elicense using a debit or credit card containing a MasterCard, Visa or Discover logo or by electronic check.